Calzone

 - 1 pizza dough store-bought or homemade, about 2 lbs

-- ½ c. diced candian bacon or ham
+- ½ cup candian bacon or ham diced

 Instructions

-- Preheat oven to 425 degrees F. Coat a sheet pan with cookie spray and set aside.
+- Preheat oven to 425 degrees Fahrenheit.
+Coat a sheet pan with cooking spray and set aside.

 - Divide the pizza dough into 4 pieces.
 Turn dough onto a lightly floured surface, shape into balls and then roll into ¼ inch thick ovals.